NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 The structure of the new object does not require inputs of nodes, because the object inlet and outlet nodes can be found at an associated AirLoopHVAC:OutdoorAirSystem:EquipmentList.
 The object has input configuration to map served AirLoops.

-AirLoopHVAC:Mixer
+#####AirLoopHVAC:Mixer

 The object has a single outlet node and multiple inlet nodes.
-The outlet node is the inlet node of the first component of the AirLoopHVAC:DedicatedOutdoorAirSystem object.
+The outlet node is a stand-alone node and will not be connected to the inlet node in the AirLoopHVAC:DedicatedOutdoorAirSystem object.
+Instead, the outlet node is either connected to outdoor air to relief or connected to a heat exchanger listed in the AirLoopHVAC:OutdoorAirSystem object.
 The multiple inlet nodes are the relief nodes from Multiple AirLoopHAVC OutdoorAir:Mixer.
-One more outdoor inlet node will be added to provide makeup outdoor airflow rate to ensure the total mass flow rate is equal to sum of all outdoor air inlet nodes of served OutdoorAir:Mixer, if a sum of all relief nodes of served OutdoorAir:Mixer is less.

-**The mass flow rate at the outlet will be a sum of all inlet nodes mass flow rates, while outdoor air properties will be assigned to the outlet node air.**

-AirLoopHVAC:Splitter
+In addition, the Mixer will collect exhaust airflows in all zoned served by AirLoops defined in the AirLoopHVAC:DedicatedOutdoorAirSystem object internally.
+The air properties at the outlet node will be calculated based on air properties of all inlet nodes weighted by incoming flow rates.

+#####AirLoopHVAC:Splitter

 The object has a single inlet node and multiple outlet nodes.
 The inlet node is the outlet node of the last component of the AirLoopHVAC:DedicatedOutdoorAirSystem object.
 The multiple outlet nodes are the OA inlet nodes from Multiple AirLoopHAVC OutdoorAir:Mixer.